 A Living Will is a legal document in which you, as an adult who is now competent, can state your wishes regarding your future health care.
 It is used by those persons who want to express their feelings about the withholding or the withdrawing of life-sustaining treatment that prolongs the process of dying.
-Many persons want to make clear their objection to unwanted medical measures in advance; others wish to state that they favor measures to have all available kinds of life-sustaining treatment administered.
+Many persons want to make clear their objection to unwanted medical measures in advance; others wish to state that they favor administration of life-sustaining measures.